 We will try help you to resolve you problem, or connect you with the right person to talk to.
 The Advice Team can assist you with queries relating to your academic affairs and welfare.
 Students access the service for advice on a range of topics, including finding accommodation, accessing mental health support services, managing financial issues, resolving exam, lecture, or assessment issues, and complaints.

 This is the Students Union Advice service, and therefore, it is independent of the University.

-The team is staffed by the Manager of Academic Affairs and Welfare, and four professional Student Advisors.
-We work closely with the Vice President for Welfare, and the Vice President for Education.
+The team is staffed by the Director of Academic Affairs and Welfare, and three professional Student Advisors.
+We work closely with the Vice President for Welfare and Equality, and the Vice President for Education.
 You’ll find one Advisor per campus located in the SU area - two on the Southside, and two on the Northside.
-For Grangegorman, please contact email@example.com to check availability.
+For Grangegorman, please contact firstname.lastname@example.org to check availability.